 California Health Interview Survey (CHIS)

-The State of California’s edition of the National Health Interview Survey (NHIS), a regional healthcare survey for the nation’s largest state.
+California’s National Health Interview Survey (NHIS), a healthcare survey for the nation’s largest state.

-• One adult, one teenage, and one child table, each with one row per sampled respondent.
+• One adult, one teenage (12-17), and one child table, each with one row per sampled respondent.

-• A complex sample survey designed to generalize to the civilian non-institutionalized population of California.
+• A complex survey designed to generalize to the civilian non-institutionalized population of California.

 • Released annually since 2011, and biennially since 2001.